uktrade/orp/README.md

 ## Getting Started

-The quickest way top get started is to use the `docker-compose` configuration to run the application in a containerised environment.
+The quickest way top get started is to use the `docker-compose` configuration to run the application and required `PostgreSQL` in a containerised environment.
 Most of the actions required to run and manage the application are encapsulated in the `Makefile`.
 First, in a working directory run: